UnsubCentral

 • Group-59

-The term opt-out is routinely used to describe unsubscribing or leaving membership from an online group, website, blog, etc. It is typically used by email marketers to remove users from mailing and subscription lists so that they don’t receive further emails or messages from the company or list they were previously on.
+The term opt-out is routinely used to describe unsubscribing or leaving membership from an online group, website, blog, and the like.
+It is typically used by email marketers to remove users from mailing and subscription lists.
+So that they don’t receive further emails or messages from the company or list they were previously on.

 • Group-62